PeterWaher/IoTGateway/Waher.IoTGateway/Root/Markdown.md

 Inline constructs
 ----------------------------

+Markdown includes a series of simple syntax constructs, categorized into different types.
+Inline constructs are constructs that can be used in normal text flow.
+The follow subsections show available inline constructs that can be used to enhance the text.

 ### Text formatting

 In Markdown it's easy to format text.
 Special characters are used around the text you want to format, as is shown in the following subsections.